AsynEIO: Asynchronous Monocular Event-Inertial Odometry Using Gaussian Process Regression: Event-driven VIO

 \section{Event-driven VIO}

-Given the GPIF and GPP , we design an event-inertial odometry that can estimate motion trajectory from pure event streams and inertial measurements.
-Both GPIF and GPP, in conjunction with the discrete preintegration \cite{forster2016manifold}, are built into the same EIO system (as shown in Fig.~\ref{fig:sys_framework}).
-This designment allows us to switch to different inertial fusion methods and compare them fairly.
+Given the GPIF and GPP, we design an event-inertial odometry that can estimate motion trajectory from pure event streams and inertial measurements.
+Both GPIF and GPP, in conjunction with their variants, are built into the same EIO system (as shown in Fig.~\ref{fig:sys_framework}).
+This design allows us to switch to different inertial fusion methods and compare them fairly.